5 Reasons Your Debt Consolidation Loan Was Denied

 Speak with a Credit Counselor to Improve Your Credit Score

-Once you’ve determined the reason your loan application was rejected, you can speak with a credit counselor who will help you better understand your financial situation and what you can do to improve your credit score.
+Once you’ve determined why your loan application was rejected, you can speak with a credit counselor who will help you better understand your financial situation and how to improve your credit score.

 Your best bet is to find a nonprofit credit counseling agency.
 They offer advice on budgeting and ways to avoid problems with debt.
 Best of all, they do it for free.